themesberg/flowbite/content/getting-started/introduction.md

 Flowbite is an open source library under the MIT license and anyone who would like to contribute to the codebase or design is welcome to do so.

-Please reach out to us via the <a href="https://github.com/themesberg/flowbite" target="_blank">official Github repository</a> and the main development team will get in touch as soon as possible.
+Please reach out to us via the <a href="https://github.com/themesberg/flowbite">official Github repository</a> and the main development team will get in touch as soon as possible.

 ## Discord community

-Feel free to join our <a href="https://discord.gg/4eeurUVvTy" target="_blank" rel="nofollow">community on Discord</a> to receive help, contribute to the project, or just discuss about Flowbite, Tailwind CSS, and web development in general.
+Feel free to join our <a href="https://discord.gg/4eeurUVvTy" rel="nofollow">community on Discord</a> to receive help, contribute to the project, or just discuss about Flowbite, Tailwind CSS, and web development in general.

 ## Authors

-- <a href="https://twitter.com/zoltanszogyenyi" target="_blank" rel="nofollow">Zoltán Szőgyényi</a> (web developer)
+- <a href="https://twitter.com/zoltanszogyenyi" rel="nofollow">Zoltán Szőgyényi</a> (web developer)
-- <a href="https://twitter.com/RobertTanislav" target="_blank" rel="nofollow">Robert Tanislav</a> (web designer)
+- <a href="https://twitter.com/RobertTanislav" rel="nofollow">Robert Tanislav</a> (web designer)
-- <a href="https://twitter.com/victorcordos" target="_blank" rel="nofollow">Victor Cordos</a> (web developer)
+- <a href="https://twitter.com/victorcordos" rel="nofollow">Victor Cordos</a> (web developer)